Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Carousel: improve the experience on mobile devices by allowing touch events (pinch, zoom).
 * Instant Search: improve the design of the Search modal.
+* Instant Search: open search result links in the current window rather than opening a new one.
 * Social Icons Widget: add new icons.
 * Social Menu: add new icons.